 - Higher operating costs (depending on electricity cost)

 - Usually needs heavy-duty wiring and a dedicated breaker box

 Hydronic Heated Driveway Systems

 Instead of electric cabling, hydronic heated driveway systems use hot water to keep your driveway snow-free.

-Hot water flows through a network pattern of PEX pipes or heavy-duty flexible plastic tubing that sits beneath your driveway’s surface.
+Hot water flows through a network pattern of PEX pipes or heavy-duty flexible plastic tubing beneath your driveway’s surface.

 Running through them is a solution of propylene glycol and heated water, which keeps the liquid from freezing.

 The liquid solution is heated in a boiler, usually in a nearby shed or garage.
 Installing the boiler in an insulated garage can make it more energy efficient, saving money on operating costs.

 In general, operating costs are significantly lower for hydronic heated driveway systems.
 However, the additional cost of the boiler means that initial installation costs are considerably higher.

-Hydronic systems, though extremely powerful, don’t heat as evenly as electric systems.
+Though extremely powerful, hydronic systems don’t heat as evenly as electric systems.
 As the heated liquid solution goes through the piping in your driveway, it loses heat as it travels.

 This means the areas closest to your garage, where the boiler is, will melt the snow first.
 The farthest parts of your driveway will take considerably longer.